waiting-for-dev/web_pipe/docs/plugging_operations/resolving_operations.md

 # Resolving operations

-There are several ways you can specify how an operation is resolved.
+There are several ways you can specify how to resolve an operation.

 ## Instance method